 Lessee shall keep and maintain the Premises, the Improvements, and any other improvements and personal property thereon in good and repair and in sanitary and sightly condition, reasonable wear and use excepted.
 Lessee agrees to provide at its own expense such janitorial and cleaning services and supplies, trash removal services, and any related services as may be necessary or required in the operation and maintenance of the Premises.

-Lessee shall maintain the Premises, including all pavement areas on the Premises, in a manner which is safe and clean of debris so as not to cause danger or unsafe conditions for taxiing aircraft or other Airport users.
+Lessee shall maintain the Premises, including all pavement areas clarify pavement on the Premises, in a manner which is safe and clean of debris so as not to cause danger or unsafe conditions for taxiing aircraft or other Airport users.
 Seal coat, crack seal, and paint are required to maintain all pavements in good condition.
 Lessee shall repair any cracked or damaged pavements as needed or upon the request of the City.

 Except as provided above in Section XIII.A, Lessee shall provide for the removal of snow and ice from its Premises, including but not limited to stairs, walkways, ledges, roads, paved areas, parking areas, and the perimeter of any hangar buildings.
 Lessee shall not place snow from its Premises on any other area of the Airport without prior written authorization from the Airport Manager.
+Maybe soften the language here to allow for emergencies etc. Rather than written consent we need to point to the rules and regulations vs list out all of the places to remove snow

 Lessee shall be responsible for all landscaping and weed removal on the Premises.
+Language change.
+As not to impede access, current lease has better language for this Recommendations to add wording..”This shall include, although not limited to, the obligation of the lessee to maintain the premises in a clean, neat and orderly condition at all times and to perform the necessary mowing, weed control on the premises during the appropriate part of the year

 Lessee shall exercise due and reasonable caution to prevent fire, accidents, hazards, and nuisances on the Premises.